Milltown Cemetery attack: Aftermath

-The Browning pistol Stone used was seized on the day of the attack and was eventually used by an IRA unit to ambush a combined RUC–Army patrol in Belfast on 13 October 1990.
-A constable was shot dead and another badly injured.
 In March 1989, Stone was convicted of the three murders at Milltown, of three paramilitary murders before and of other offences, receiving sentences totalling 682 years.
 Many hardline loyalists saw him as a hero and he became a loyalist icon.
 After his conviction, an issue of the UDA magazine Ulster was devoted to Stone, stating that he "stood bravely in the middle of rebel scum and let them have it".
 Apart from time on remand spent in Crumlin Road Prison, Stone spent all of his sentence in HM Prison Maze.
 Stone was released under the Good Friday Agreement after serving 13 years.
 Author and journalist Martin Dillon interviewed Stone in prison and published a book about him in 1992, Stone Cold: The True Story of Michael Stone and the Milltown Massacre.

 Stone later published an autobiography, None Shall Divide Us, which included an account of the attack, in which he wrote that he deeply regretted the hurt he had caused the families of those he killed and paid tribute to the bravery of two of the men killed while pursuing him at the cemetery (Murray, Mac Brádaigh).
 Stone wrote "I didn't choose killing as a career, killing chose me".
 Stone later alleged that while being held in police custody after the attack, a young RUC officer asked him to sign a copy of the RUC's in-house magazine Police Beat that had Chief Constable John Hermon's face on the cover.
 In November 2006, Stone was charged with attempted murder of Martin McGuinness and Gerry Adams, having been arrested attempting to enter the parliament buildings at Stormont while armed.
 He was subsequently convicted and sentenced to a further 16 years' imprisonment.
 Stone was released on parole in 2021.

+Use of Stone's captured weapons by the IRA

+The pistol's Stone used during the attack were seized by Republican sympathisers on the day of the attack before the RUC arrived, and were eventually handed over to the IRA to be used in gun attacks of their own.
+The 9mm Browning pistol was used in the murder of Ulster Defence Regiment lance-corporal Roy Butler in August 1988, as well as the killing of RUC Constable Samuel Todd in September 1990, while the Ruger revolver was determined to be the murder weapon in the shooting of Ulster Clubs member Colin Abernethy in September 1988.
+Although the Browning was never recovered by authorities, the Ruger was later seized in June 1990 by Belgian police investigating the murder of two Australian tourists who the IRA had mistaken for off-duty British Army of the Rhine soldiers in southern Holland.